All articles

 A concrete scenario: a corporate brand activation with 2,000 attendees that captures just a name and email at registration is sitting on up to 2,000 × 40% opt-in × $50 customer LTV = $40,000 in addressable pipeline value that most operators never measure or nurture.

-Sources: Skift Meetings, Amex GBT, Bizzabo.
+Sources: Skift Meetings, Bizzabo.

 Experiential Marketing and Brand Activation